apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel cancels Washington visit after US allows UN Gaza ceasefire resolution to pass**
+**‘The Bachelorette’: Jenn Tran Named First Asian Leading Lady for Season 21**

-You can read more about it [here](https://www.cnn.com/2024/03/25/middleeast/un-security-council-gaza-israel-ceasefire-intl/index.html).
+You can read more about it [here](https://variety.com/2024/tv/news/the-bachelorette-jenn-tran-season-21-1235951951/).

 ## Requirements
 - Python 3.8